databio/geniml/docs/tutorials/cli-tokenization.md

-# How to tokenize a BED file
+# How to tokenize a BED file on the command line

 For hard tokenization, run